Some links on this page are affiliate links. See full disclosure in the page footer.

 The goal is to guide teams toward the highest level, where shared values and common purpose drive innovation and success.

-The authors emphasize that cultural transformation isn’t about quick wins, it’s about consistently elevating relationships, language, and purpose across the team.
+The authors emphasize that cultural transformation isn’t about quick wins.
+It’s about consistently elevating relationships, language, and purpose across the team.

 This is a practical guide for leaders who want to transform dysfunctional or underperforming teams into high-trust, mission-aligned groups.